Voyager 1: Heliopause

 In late 2012, researchers reported that particle data from the spacecraft suggested that the probe had passed through the heliopause.
 Measurements from the spacecraft revealed a steady rise since May in collisions with high energy particles (above 70 MeV), which are thought to be cosmic rays emanating from supernova explosions far beyond the Solar System, with a sharp increase in these collisions in late August.
 At the same time, in late August, there was a dramatic drop in collisions with low-energy particles, which are thought to originate from the Sun.

-Ed Roelof, space scientist at Johns Hopkins University and principal investigator for the Low-Energy Charged Particle instrument on the spacecraft, declared that "most scientists involved with Voyager 1 would agree that [these two criteria] have been sufficiently satisfied".
+Ed Roelof, a space scientist at Johns Hopkins University and principal investigator for the Low-Energy Charged Particle instrument on the spacecraft, declared that "most scientists involved with Voyager 1 would agree that [these two criteria] have been sufficiently satisfied".
 However, the last criterion for officially declaring that Voyager 1 had crossed the boundary, the expected change in magnetic field direction (from that of the Sun to that of the interstellar field beyond), had not been observed (the field had changed direction by only 2 degrees), which suggested to some that the nature of the edge of the heliosphere had been misjudged.

 On December 3, 2012, Voyager project scientist Ed Stone of the California Institute of Technology said, "Voyager has discovered a new region of the heliosphere that we had not realized was there.
 We're still inside, apparently.
 But the magnetic field now is connected to the outside.
 So it's like a highway letting particles in and out."
 The magnetic field in this region was 10 times more intense than Voyager 1 encountered before the termination shock.
 It was expected to be the last barrier before the spacecraft exited the Solar System completely and entered interstellar space.